kalebpc/ubuntu-mac/README.md

   -Change to any of the Big Sur options from drop menu
 - Find Appearance > Legacy Applications >
   -Change to match the EXACT same option as chosen for 'Shell'
-- Find Window Titlebars > Placement >
+- Find 'Window Titlebars' > Placement >
   -Change to 'Left'